concinim/wh-acd/annotator_cancer.md

 ### Sample Response

-Sample response from the allergy annotator for the text: `She was previously treated for adenocarcinoma of the colon.`
+Sample response from the cancer annotator for the text: `She was previously treated for adenocarcinoma of the colon.`

 ```
 {